 Knowledge of natural remedies is widespread.
 Many Czechs grow or gather their own medicinal herbs and plants or purchase herbal remedies from merchants.
-Czechs often supplement modern therapies with traditional treatments to address a range animal substances to trigger the body's natural system of healing).
+Czechs often supplement modern therapies with traditional treatments to address a range of ailments, from minor issues like skin rashes and sore throats to chronic diseases like diabetes and cancer.
+Besides herbal treatments, other prominent remedies include acupuncture (the process of inserting long, thin needles into a patient's skin); cupping (the process of applying heated glass cups to the skin to draw out impurities and improve circulation; and homeopathy (a form of alternative medicine developed in 18th-century Germany in which a patient ingests diluted plant, mineral, and animal substances to trigger the body's natural system of healing).

-Hydrotherapy (the process of bathing in or drinking mineral-rich water) is a particularly popular treatment in the numerous medicinal "spa towns" of west Bohemia and north Moravia.
+Hydrotherapy (the process of bathing drinkina in or mineral-rich water) particularly popular treatment in the numerous medicinal "spa towns" of west Bohemia and north Moravia.
 The famed facilities in the town of Karlovy Vary along the border with Germany feature unique 19th century spa architecture.